struckbylightning/Notepad/_posts/2018-05-04-custom-lightning-action-regain-power-and-never-miss-the-on-click-javascript-button-again.md

 - Button that can leverage the power of OOB [events that are handled in the Salesforce mobile app and Lightning Experience](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/events_one.htm)
 - Button that can redirect to another Lightning Component or open up the component inside a modal.

+Yes I know it hurts and that\`s why 'customLightningAction.cmp' is created, which allows you to drag and drop it onto any record detail page and then configure the following design parameters to suit your need.